 Try turning off any devices an hour before bed.
 Go to bed with a book and read for a while.
 Have a set time to go to bed.
 If you can’t sleep there are some recordings of white noise available on Youtube that can send you off into the land of Nod.
 I’ve tried them myself and it is soothing to hear the sound of rain or the sea.

-Try taking a supplement such as sage tablets for night sweats.
+Try taking a supplement such as these sage tablets I found these on Amazon, they are high strength and great for night sweats check out the reviews on the page.
 Women use sage for painful periods and to correct excessive milk flow when breastfeeding.
+See more options below.

 Sage Tablets -120 Per Pack – Natural Sage Leaf Tablets – Potent Menopause Relief Supplement – Sage Menopause Tablets to Help Reduce Hot Flushes and Night SweatsSage Leaf Tablets 1600mg High Strength Tablets Popular Supplement for Menopausal Symptoms Reduce Hot Flushes and Night Sweats – Herbal HRTHealth4All Sage Strong 2500mg 120 Capsules (V) | Purest: no additives Capsules (not Tablets) | Works for Hot Flushes, Night Sweats and Menopause Symptoms | 100% VeganLindens Sage Essential Oil 50mg Capsules | 100 Pack | Popular Food Supplement for Women During Menopause in a Rapid Release softgel Capsule